masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 // directories are namespaces (dir1 in dir1/code/scope1.prp)
 // keywords code, src, test?, _*, and *_ do not create namespace

-puts as import("io.puts")   // puts only visible to this file scope1_m1 = ::{ 1 }
+puts = import("io.puts")   // puts only visible to this file scope1_m1 = ::{ 1 }
 scope1_m2 = ::{ 1 }
 ```